spekulatius/PHPScraper/README.md

 ## Examples

 Here are a few impressions on the way the library works.
-More examples are on the project website.
+More examples are on the [project website](https://phpscraper.de/examples/scrape-website-title.html).

-Fetching the title of a web page:
+### Get the Title of a Website

+All scraping functionality can be accessed either as a function call or a property call.
+On the example of title scraping this would like like this:

 ```php
 $web = new \spekulatius\phpscraper();